Home » Cryptocurrency Trading Guide

 Technical indicators are mathematical calculations based on market data.
 This data can be on-chain data, volume, price, volatility, and open interest amongst others.
 Technical indicators may be described as leading or lagging the price.

-While most technical indicators are based on price data, some are based on volume, and they are referred to as volume indicators.
+While most technical indicators are based on price data, some are considering the trading volume of the asset.
 Examples include on-balance volume, open interest, accumulation and distribution, etc.

 Price-based indicators can be grouped into trend indicators (moving averages and ADX) and oscillators (CCI, RSI, and Stochastic, etc.), and momentum indicators, such as the MACD.